tony-w/UnityKickstart/jollytopdown/README.md

 one player and another.
 The attribute `PlayerNumber` is used to determine which set of controls to use to control the attached `Player`.

+### HeadsUpDisplay

+This component renders the GUI with player scores and the game reset button. `HeadsUpDisplay` resides on an empty GameObject specifically for this purpose.

 ### FollowPlayers

 This behavior is attached to the main camera and does very simple camera-following.
 It smoothly